joschnitzbauer/dalymi/README.md

 ## Roadmap
 - More docstrings
 - Unit tests
-- Action to publish on PyPI on new release
 - Parallel task processing
 - REST API during pipeline run
 - Web interface for pipeline run